sylhare/sylhare.github.io/_posts/2022/2022-03-08-Reduce-in-typescript.md

 of the name 👌

-Reduce is not that easy at first, but once you get the fundamentals, it can become a really powerful tools to achieve your goals. 😎
+Reduce is not that easy at first, but once you get the fundamentals, it can become a really powerful tool to achieve your goals. 😎

 [1]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference
 [2]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce